paradox logo

 Just like running a car for a long time, the ongoing use of your website is likely to leave it running a little rough over time.
 There are a few nagging issues that will keep popping up on your site no matter how diligent you are in your day to day activities.

-Broken internal links or broken links leaving your site are just a matter of life, they happen and no matter what you do they will still always rear their ugly head from time to time.
+Broken internal links or links leaving your site are a fact of life; they occur, and no matter what you do, they will still rear their ugly head from time to time.
 Sometimes you delete a page, move a page, change a URL or simply mistype a link.
 These things happen and they probably always will.
 Taking some time to crawl your site and check for any broken links is a must.

 Redirect Chains

-Sometimes it is the diligent who end up causing problems.
-Many SEO wise people understand the importance of placing 301 redirects when a URL structure has changed and this will always be best practice.
+Sometimes, it’s the diligent who end up causing problems.
+Many SEO-savvy individuals understand the importance of implementing 301 redirects when a URL structure changes, and this will always be considered best practice.
 A redirect chain can occur when URL’s have been updated multiple times in a non-stop process of due diligence.

 An example of this may be something like: